 - May not participate in the intra-district transfer process

-- May not participate in high school programming until cleared by the Attendance and Welfare Office and given a school of assignment.
+- May not participate in high school programming until cleared by the Student Services Office and given a school of assignment.

 What if families don’t have access to a computer or the internet?

-Attendance and Welfare Office will have computers available for use during our regular business hours.
+Office of Student Services will have computers available for use during our regular business hours.
 Attendance technicians will be available to provide additional assistance, as required.

 What happens if families have a change of address?

-Board Policy AR 5111.1 specifically states that "When the residence of a pupil has been changed for more than nine weeks without notification to the office of Attendance and Welfare, this shall be considered falsification of address."
-Families are required to come into the Attendance and Welfare office to complete a change of address immediately after they have relocated.
+Board Policy AR 5111.1 specifically states that "When the residence of a pupil has been changed for more than 30 days without notification to the Office of Student Services, this shall be considered falsification of address."
+Families are required to come into the Office of Student Services to complete a change of address immediately after they have relocated.
 Students will be reassigned to their new school of residency, if the change in residency results in a change in school boundaries.